Education – Areas of High Legionella Risk

 • Eye wash facilities

-In the first instance, risk assessing should always be the first step to establish if there is a significant risk.
-Mains-fed emergency showers and eye wash stations will pose a reasonably foreseeable risk for Legionella whereas bottled eye washers do not.
-Water baths do not pose a significant Legionella risk although there might be other waterborne pathogens to consider depending on the use of the water bath!
+In the first instance, risk assessment should always be the first step to establish if there is a significant risk.
+Emergency showers and eye wash stations will pose a reasonably foreseeable risk for Legionella, whereas bottled eye washers do not.

-Education facilities, especially those educating our younger children need to be aware of their need to undertake a scalding risk assessment.
-This will likely identify younger children as specifically vulnerable to scalding.
+Education facilities, especially those educating our younger or less able children, need to be aware of their need to undertake a scalding risk assessment.
+This will likely identify younger or less able children as specifically vulnerable to scalding.
 Where there is a significant risk of scalding and vulnerable people are identified, the use of thermostatic mixing valves (TMVs) is required by the guidance in HSG274.

 HSG274 guidance says that you should remove TMVs that are not needed.

-Editor’s Note: The information provided in this blog is correct at the date of original publication August 2024.
+Editor’s Note: The information provided in this blog is correct as of the date of original publication, August 2024 (Revised July 2026).

 New Call-to-action